stupidcucumber/secret-santa-bot/README.md

 # Implementation

 ## Database
-For storing information about customers we use PostgreSQL.
+For storing information about customers we use SQLite.